 - You understand English as most of the staff speak English and/or Bisaya)

 They announced the program towards the end of 2021, when borders still hasn’t opened up due to the pandemic.
 I assume that since borders were still close, they had to find other ways to continue their mission and that was tapping into the local market.

 But at the same time, they had to consider realistically what Filipinos can afford in terms of time and money.

 For instance, MCP’s volunteer programs require a minimum of 6 weeks.
 For most Filipinos, this is a luxury that we cannot afford to take.
 People who are qualified to join the 2-week volunteer program are either studying or working, which means that they have limited time.
 Most Filipinos cannot leave their other commitments for so long, so 2 weeks was a more realistic timeline.

 How much did I pay as a volunteer in Marine Conservation Philippines?

 MCP also understood that it has to be budget-friendly to the Filipino income so the volunteers were asked to pay Php20,000 (USD400) to cover any of the living and diving expenses for 2 weeks.

-For regular volunteers, a week stay in MCP is usually USD450 and that’s basically a month’s salary of a fresh college graduate in the Philippines.
+For regular volunteers, a week’s stay in MCP is usually USD450 and that’s basically a month’s salary for a fresh college graduate in the Philippines.
 Frankly speaking, this fee is a barrier to entry for most Filipinos.
-Scuba diving in itself is a luxury most Filipinos cannot afford so I’m glad that they offered something that was more reasonable for a third-world country income earners.
+Scuba diving in itself is a luxury most Filipinos cannot afford so I’m glad that they offered something that was more reasonable for a third-world country’s income earners.

 The volunteer fee goes towards the following: